 What is the Difference Between IMS, Dry Needling, and Medical Acupuncture versus Chinese Style Acupuncture?

 Many people are confused about this and so it is important to understand the differences because the two approaches are very different and can yield completely different results.

 IMS (which stands for Intramuscular Stimulation), Dry Needling and Medical Acupuncture use Western anatomical theory to decide where to place a needle.
 This kind of acupuncture is usually practiced by physiotherapists, chiropractors, naturopaths and medical doctors (MDs).
 Typically, they are needling into muscles to stimulate motor or trigger points in order to relieve pain or increase your ability to move.
 This can be very effective, depending upon the skill of the practitioner and the nature of the problem.

 In contrast, in Chinese Style Acupuncture (as well as Japanese and Korean acupuncture), the placement of the needles is determined mainly by Chinese meridian theory, which is entirely unrelated to Western anatomical theory.
 In addition, a Chinese style acupuncturist will typically spend time going over your entire health history with you in great detail, in order to determine how all of your symptoms are inter-related.

-When To Choose East Asian Style Acupuncture Rather than IMS, Dry Needling, or Medical Acupuncture
+When To Choose Chinese Style Acupuncture Rather than IMS, Dry Needling, or Medical Acupuncture

 What makes acupuncture based on Chinese meridian theory so powerful is that it makes relationships between many symptoms which seem (to a physiotherapist, chiropractor, naturopath or MD) to be unrelated.
 This makes it possible for an Chinese style acupuncturist to treat many symptoms all at the same time, rather than treating one symptom at a time.